linehop/guides/Guides/creating-new-users.md

 - Monitor their own tavern.
 - Monitor Skip-the-Line pass sales for their tavern.
 - Send out bar-specific notifications.
-(Read "Sending out Notifications")
+(Read [How do I send out targeted notifications?](https://github.com/linehop/guides/blob/master/Guides/notifications.md#how-do-i-send-out-targeted-notifications))

 A bar administrator profile includes a username, email address, password and the bar that they're managing.
 Superusers can create new bar administrator accounts.
 Please follow the guide below.